Introduction

 All Galilean spaces with the same dimensions are isomorphic to each other (why?).

 In fact, the two principles above are not enough to build up the whole classical mechanics.
-We need to define motion, velocity, and acceleration in our 33-11 universe, and use the third principle
+We need to define motion, velocity, and acceleration in our 3+13+1 universe.
+Then, to describe how the motion is determined, we need the following principle:

 According to Principle 2, for a closed system, its Euler–Lagrange equation should remain unchanged after a Galilean transformation (in a specific coordinate system, which in most cases is the Cartesian coordinate system utilized by Galilean coordinate space) acts on it, from which we can see that the universe is time-homogeneous (invariance under time translation), space-homogeneous (invariance under space translation), and space-isotropic (invariance under space rotation).